joomla/Manual/docs/general-concepts/forms-fields/form-fields/telephone.md

 ## Example - integer filter

-Use the integer filter to ensure that letters types get stripped when the form is processed.
+Use the integer filter to ensure that non-numerical characters get stripped when the form is processed.

 ```xml
 <field